 Science Tutorial: Sound Speed

 We know that sound travels.
 How fast does it travel?
 Sound travels about 1500 meters per second in seawater.
-That’s approximately 15 football fields end-to-end in one second.
-Sound travels much more slowly in air, at about 340 meters per second, only 3 football fields a second.
+That’s approximately 15 soccer fields end-to-end in one second.
+Sound travels much more slowly in air, at about 340 meters per second, only 3 soccer fields a second.

 Unfortunately, the answer is really not quite that simple.
 The speed of sound in seawater is not a constant value.
 It varies by a small amount (a few percent) from place to place, season to season, morning to evening, and with water depth.
 Although the variations in the speed of sound are not large, they have important effects on how sound travels in the ocean.